Who Was Mark Twain?

 'Life on the Mississippi'

 In 1883 he put out Life on the Mississippi, an interesting but safe travel book.
-When Huck Finn finally was published in 1884, Livy Clemens gave it a chilly reception.
+When Huck Finn finally was published in 1884, Livy gave it a chilly reception.

-After that, business and writing were of equal value to Mark Twain as he set about his cardinal task of earning a lot of money.
+After that, business and writing were of equal value to Twain as he set about his cardinal task of earning a lot of money.
 In 1885, he triumphed as a book publisher by issuing the bestselling memoirs of former President Ulysses S. Grant, who had just died.

 He lavished many hours on this and other business ventures, and was certain that his efforts would be rewarded with enormous wealth, but he never achieved the success he expected.
 His publishing house eventually went bankrupt.